noc-mars/aurora_dataset_sample/README.md

 Please refer to [https://github.com/noc-mars/ocean-data](https://github.com/noc-mars/ocean-data) for further information.

-The dataset sample provided in this repository includes a subset of the data collected during cruise James Cook 125 (JC125) using the Autonomous Underwater Vehicle Autosub 6000.
+The dataset sample provided in this repository includes a subset of the data collected during cruise James Cook 125 (JC125) of the [National Oceanography Centre](noc.ac.uk), using the Autonomous Underwater Vehicle Autosub 6000.
 It is composed of two AUV missions: M86 and M86.

 - M86 contains a sample of multi-beam echosounder data in `.all` format.
 It also contains CTD and navigation data in `csv` format.